SkoolNotes/Taproot/2020HIST201/KBxHistSelfEval2020.md

 This class was the first history class that focused on learning about theory as opposed to events.
-This aligns with my viewpoint, which is that we should derive theories of how the past worked to inform our future.
-I would like to remember that this vision of history class ca
+This aligns with my viewpoint of how we should history, which is that we should derive theories of how the past worked to inform our future.
+I would like to remember that this vision of history class can be a reality, and history has proved to be incredibly interesting and deep.